bossm8/dockerfile-templater/README.md

 [includable templates](https://pkg.go.dev/text/template#hdr-Associated_templates) for your templated Dockerfile.
 Files in this directory which end in `.tpl` can then be included in your main Dockerfile template (or in the includes itself).
+This flag can be used multiple times to include multiple directories.

 ## Usage